Don’t miss out on Seattle museums’ free admission days!

 - Some museums require you to reserve your ticket in advance for free admission days—another reason to check their website first.

-- You can use your Seattle library card or King County library card for free admission to many Seattle museums such as Museum of Pop Culture as well as the zoo and the aquarium.
-Note: this program is temporarily paused; we’ll update this when it resumes.
+- The Seattle Public Library Museum Pass resumed in summer 2025 after a months-long hiatus!
+This program lets you use your Seattle library card or King County library card for free admission to many Seattle museums as well as Seattle’s zoo and aquarium.

 - Smithsonian Magazine hosts a free museum day every year on September 17.

-- Many Seattle museums offer free admission for children; see details below.
+- Many Seattle museums offer free admission for children; see details below for each location’s age requirements.

-Now, in no particular order, here’s all the museum details:
+Now, in no particular order, here’s more info about Seattle museums:

 1. Seattle Art Museum

-Seattle Art Museum (SAM), located downtown a block away from Pike Place Market, offers free admission on the first Thursday of every month as well as other discount access programs.
+Seattle Art Museum (SAM), located downtown a block away from Pike Place Market, offers free admission and extended hours to 8:00 p.m. on the first Thursday of every month as well as other discount access programs.
 Admission is always free for children age 14 and younger.
 Get more information on their website.

 2. National Nordic Museum